janithl/citylyf/README.md

 - [ ] Retail companies + shops
 - [ ] Companies with no employees for a year should shut down (tie productivity to employee count?)
 - [ ] Forests and farmland
-- [ ] Housing estates instead of laying down individual houses?
+- [x] Housing estates instead of laying down individual houses?
-- [ ] Better UI for road laying
+- [x] Better UI for road laying
-- [ ] To enable both of the above, add a way to create rectangular plots using the mouse
+- [x] To enable both of the above, add a way to create rectangular plots using the mouse
 - [ ] "Buildable" bool on tiles
 - [ ] Build animation
 - [x] Break sprites into multiple files
+- [x] Save and load games